Business Initialization

 ];

-Custom Processes also execute the start method configured in config/bootstrap.php.
-We can use $worker->name to determine the current process and decide whether to execute your business initialization code in that process.
-For example, if we do not need to monitor the monitor process, the content of MemReport.php will be as follows:
+The start method configured in config/bootstrap.php will also be executed after custom processes start.
+We can determine what type of process it is by using $worker->name and further identify the process number through $worker->id, and then decide whether to execute your business initialization code in that process.
+For example, if we only need to execute it in webman's 0th process, the content of MemReport.php will look like this:

 <?php